thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- Help buying and delivering kumquat trees.
 The Nhat Tan garder is beautiful this time of the year.
 It is full with trees and flowers
 - 16
 	- I gave 2 guys a task that should be solved by 1 people in 1 morning.
 It took them the whole day to just identify the problem.
 Seem like they are enjoying early holiday.
+- 17
+	- I learned about methodology.
+You should identify the way before doing anything
+- 18
+	- I tried creating sticker of colleagues today.
+It became meme hunting.

 #
 ---